MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ## How to do software design? ##

-If only the answer to the how was as simple as "Big changes in small steps".
+If only the answer to the how was as simple as "Big changes in small safe steps".
 While this is usually the case, it is not always the case.

 Let's say that you have software that is such a tangled mess that it would take an incredible amount of time to clean up.
 Small safe steps can be really expensive.
 It can take an incredible amount of time.